markyourdata/www.markyourdata.com/main_index.md

-Data Analytics, & AI Strategy execution
+Data Analytics & AI Strategy execution
 * Turn data into impact.
 We help you transform strategic initiatives into proof of concepts, proof of values, implementation and beyond.
 Propositions
 ** Data Exploration: We help you understand where a small change, can make a big difference.
 And help you transform this opportunity into a Proof of Concept.